 At the same time more cortisol is released, a hormone which helps you stay awake but makes it harder for insulin to do its job.

-We, therefore, end up with too much glucose (blood sugar) in the blood-stream causing us to put on weight around our bellies and leaving us at risk of diabetes.
+We, therefore, end up with too much glucose in the blood-stream causing us to put on weight around our bellies and leaving us at risk of diabetes.

 On top of the extra cortisol lack of sleep can reduce the hormone which tells us when we are full, so, we crave high-calorie foods which are high in sugar and processed carbs.

-Indulging these cravings can wreak havoc on our insulin and blood sugar levels and that takes us full circle to more belly fat.
+Indulging these cravings can wreak havoc on our insulin and blood sugar levels and that takes us full circle to more belly fat and making weight loss very difficult.

 And, who on this earth feels like exercising when they are tired.